cdktf/cdktf-provider-okta/docs/behavior.python.md

 - *Type:* str

-Behavior type.
+Type of the behavior.

+Can be set to `ANOMALOUS_LOCATION`, `ANOMALOUS_DEVICE`, `ANOMALOUS_IP` or `VELOCITY`.
+Resource will be recreated when the type changes.e

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/behavior#type Behavior#type}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/behavior#type Behavior#type}

 ---